 Some Rules-related Stuff

-There are also some relatively major revisions to the rules due to be introduced in 2019.
+There were some relatively major revisions to the rules introduced in 2019.
+Be aware of these!

 One of my favourite rules of golf is "Thou shalt not waive any rule".
 (Yes, I've paraphrased that!)
 What it means is that if you agree to ignore ("waive") any of the rules, you are in breach of the rules!
 I've never seen this in any other sport's rules and I think it's utterly brilliant in its concept.
 You simply are not allowed to tinker with the rules.
 Full stop!
 (Of course, I'm quite sure each one of us has done so in social games with friends - nothing wrong with that so long as you don't develop bad habits and forget to abide by all the rules when playing in a competition.)

 Combining strokeplay and matchplay

 The rules of golf do not allow strokeplay and matchplay competitions to be played together, though there are some formats of competition that bring elements of these two forms of golf closer together.
 The problem is that the rules and penalties differ for each, making them incompatible if played at the same time.